usegalaxy-eu/ena-upload-cli/README.md

 ### Submitting a selection of rows to ENA

+There are two ways of submitting only a selection of objects to ENA.
+This is handy for reoccurring submissions, especially when they belong to the same study.

-Optionally you can add a status column to every table that contains the action you want to apply during this submission.
+- Manual: you can add an optional `status` column to every table/sheet that contains the action you want to apply during this submission.
 If you chose to add only the first 2 samples to ENA, you specify `--action add` as parameter in the command and you add the `add` value to the status column of the rows you want to submit as demonstrated below.
 Same holds for the action `modify`, `release` and `cancel`.
+- Automatic (BETA): using the `--auto_action` it is possible to auto detect wether an object (using the alias) is already present on ENA and will add `modify` or `add` to the table.
+This works only with ENA objects that are published and findable on the website trough the search function.
+If the tool does not correctly detect its presence on the website we suggest to use the more robust manual approach as discribed above.

 **Example with modify as seen in the [example sample modify table](example_tables/ENA_template_samples_modify.tsv)**